VladasZ/rustscript/bench/README.md

 ## Performance goal

-The goal is judged on wall clock, the whole run including startup.
-The floor is to never be the slowest interpreted runtime on any case, the target is to beat both Node and Python. [docs/roadmap.md](../docs/roadmap.md) tracks the standing of every case against that goal.
+The goal is judged on total time, the whole run including startup.
+The floor is to never be the slowest interpreted runtime on any case, the target is to beat both Node and Python.
+All cases currently beat both rivals.

 ## Scope limits